BBC Elstree Centre: Studio B

 70 × 62 metric feet within fire lanes.

 Part of the EastEnders studio facilities.
 Like A, C and D, it has an overhang in one corner with production galleries above.
 The original gallery facilities have been modified into two separate production galleries for use on EastEnders, and both can control any of the studios on site (other than Studio D) plus the backlot.

 Studio C

 102 × 68 metric ft within fire lanes.

 Part of the EastEnders studio facilities.
 Like A, B and D, it has an overhang in one corner with production galleries above.
 The original gallery facilities have been converted into a switching and engineering area for BBC News' election broadcasts.
+Studio C closed down in July 2024 and was sold to AXA and Oxygen Studios as part of a sale deal with BBC Studioworks.

 Studio D

 114 × 78 metric feet, excluding audience seating.

-The only studio on site available for hire via BBC Studioworks, this is a 8892 sqft light-entertainment studio with permanent audience seating in a recessed area of one wall.
+Up until December 2024 this was the only studio at BBC Elstree available for hire to television productions.
+The studio closed down in December 2024 as part of the sale agreement to AXA and Oxygen Studios as part of their redevelopment of the site.
+This was a 8892 sqft light-entertainment studio with permanent audience seating in a recessed area of one wall.
 Like A, B and C, it has an overhang in one corner with production galleries above.